Littoral zone: Habitats in littoral zones

 Many vertebrates (e.g., mammals, waterfowl, reptiles) and invertebrates (insects, etc.) use both the littoral zone as well as the terrestrial ecosystem for food and habitat.
 Biota that are commonly assumed to reside in the pelagic zone often rely heavily on resources from the littoral zone.
 Littoral areas of ponds and lakes are typically better oxygenated, structurally more complex, and afford more abundant and diverse food resources than do profundal sediments.
 All these factors lead to a high diversity of insects and very complex trophic interactions.

 The great lakes of the world represent a global heritage of surface freshwater and aquatic biodiversity.
 Species lists for 14 of the world's largest lakes reveal that 15% of the global diversity (the total number of species) of freshwater fishes, 9% of non-insect freshwater invertebrate diversity, and 2% of aquatic insect diversity live in this handful of lakes.
 The vast majority (more than 93%) of species inhabit the shallow, nearshore littoral zone, and 72% are completely restricted to the littoral zone, even though littoral habitats are a small fraction of total lake areas.

-Because the littoral zone is important for many recreational and industrial purposes, it is often severely affected by many human activities that increase nutrient loading, spread invasive species, cause acidification and climate change, and produce increased fluctuations in water level.
+Because the littoral zone is important for many recreational and industrial purposes, it is often severely affected by human activities that increase nutrient loading, spread invasive species, cause acidification and climate change, and produce increased fluctuations in water level.
 Littoral zones are both more negatively affected by human activity and less intensively studied than offshore waters.
-Conservation of the remarkable biodiversity and biotic integrity of large lakes will require better integration of littoral zones into our understanding of lake ecosystem functioning and focused efforts to alleviate human impacts along the shoreline.
+Conservation of the biodiversity and biotic integrity of large lakes will require better integration of littoral zones into the understanding of lake ecosystem functioning and focused efforts to alleviate human impacts along the shoreline.